jtsage/jtsage-datebox/docs/doc/5-0-control.md

 # Buttons and Headers

-There is also {% api_doc useHeader %}, which is not applicable in the "inline" context, so it is not shown here.
+There is also {% api_doc useHeader %}, which is not applicable in the "inline" context, so it is not shown here. {% api_doc useCollapsedBut %} does not behave well dynamicly, so it is also not shown here.

 <div class="ui-field-contain">
 	<label for="cal1b">{% api_doc useSetButton %}</label>